mskf1383/pashmak/README.md

 system $cmd; # use variable
 ```

-also you can use `sys` function to have easier function:
+Also you can use `sys` function to have easier function:

 ```bash
 sys 'ls /tmp';